mgp/book-notes/the-book-on-writing.markdown

 by Paula LaRocque

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/The-Book-Writing-Ultimate-Guide/dp/0989236706)!*

 ### Section One: Writing Mechanics

 * Accuracy aside, simplicity, clarity, and brevity are the most important criteria for all writing.
 They form the bedrock of all good communication, and have for time immemorial.